 Besides being new and unproven, the nearly all-meat diet is controversial for a couple of reasons.

 First off, the carnivore diet is even more restrictive than the ketogenic diet and carries some related risks.
 It calls for not eating any carbs (grains, legumes, bread), fruits or vegetables.
-Eliminating fruits, veggies and healthy carbs (all part of a healthy diet recommended by the World Health Organization) means people are missing out in important nutrients like fiber, antioxidants and a variety of vitamins.
+Eliminating fruits, veggies and healthy carbs (all part of a healthy diet recommended by the World Health Organization) means people are missing out on important nutrients like fiber, antioxidants, and a variety of vitamins.
 Eating too much protein can strain the kidneys, and a diet high in red and processed meats may increase the risk of stomach cancer, according to 2015 research published in The Lancet.

 Secondly, one of the main proponents of the diet, Shawn Baker, who authored the 2018 book The Carnivore Diet, is a former physician whose medical license was revoked in 2017 “based on failure to report adverse action taken by a healthcare entity and incompetence to practice as a licensee.”